ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 # Creating replica file shares
 {: #file-storage-create-replication}

 Create replica file share in a different zone in your region in the UI, from the CLI, or with the API.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, Tokyo, and Toronto regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Add replication to a file share in the UI